hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 ## No keysets

 When using `key_source=NONE`, no Tink keysets are loaded or required.
 This only works if the configured `cipher_algorithm` is `TINK/AES_GCM_ENVELOPE_KMS` which is always backed by a cloud KMS key encryption key (KEK) used to wrap random, ephemeral data encryption keys (DEK).
-This is the right choice when you must exclusively rely on envelope encryption and do not want to directly work with Tink keysets at all.
+This is the right choice when you must rely only on envelope encryption and do not want to work directly with Tink keysets at all.

 !!! question "When to use?"
     You are using `TINK/AES_GCM_ENVELOPE_KMS` for all fields, hence no Tink keyset management is required.
 The `cipher_data_keys` setting can be left empty `[]` in this case.

-!!! warning "Requirement"
+!!! warning "Required setup"
     `key_source=NONE` requires `envelope_kek_configs` to contain at least one valid KEK entry that is configured as the default `envelope_kek_identifier`.
 Startup fails with a clear error if envelope encryption is not properly configured.
-Also, you have to provide a valid `edek_store_configuration`.
+You also have to provide a valid `edek_store_configuration`.

 !!! danger "Incompatibility Note"
     Cipher algorithms `TINK/AES_GCM`, `TINK/AES_GCM_SIV`, `TINK/AES_GCM_ENVELOPE_KEYSET`, or `CUSTOM/MYSTO_FPE_FF3_1` are not compatible with this setting as they all require at least one Tink keyset.